M2 Shuttle service

 T Pass Program

-Life Sciences Education encourages students to pursue research opportunities at laboratories that best suit their interests, regardless of location.
+The Office of Undergraduate Science Education encourages Harvard undergraduates to pursue research opportunities at laboratories that best suit their interests, regardless of location.
 Realizing that the cost of a T pass can quickly add up, we have created a fund to cover the cost of the T for students who are working in off-campus research laboratories that are not serviced by the M2 shuttle.
-Eligible laboratories include those located at Mass General Hospital, McLean Hospital, the Broad Institute, and the Arnold Arboretum.
+Eligible laboratories include those located at Massachusetts General Hospital, McLean Hospital, the Broad Institute, and the Arnold Arboretum.

 How do you participate in the T pass program?

 - If you are currently enrolled in a departmental research course (e.g. MCB 91r, SCRB 99, Neurobiology 98, etc) and your laboratory is located off campus and not at the HMS quad, you are automatically eligible.